qutheory/docsv2/docs/redis/redis.md

 Each redis server have a password, that can be easily rotated for security.

+When connecting to a Redis server, it will get a specific port, it's important to specify this when connecting to the server.

 !!! note
     Later it will also be possible to setup IP Whitelist, to only allow certain ips to access the redis server.